tilesrun/.github/profile/README.md

 A web shell for benchmarking compute kernels will be available in a technical preview in Q1 2024.

 Please don’t hesitate to contact us at [hello@tilekit.dev](mailto://hello@tilekit.dev) or join our [Discord](https://discord.gg/jNaYqjgRsB).

----
-Built with love, hard-work & Rust by [@feynon](https://ankeshbharti.com/) and contributors.